glicerico/wordcat_transformer/journal.md

 And results are still not properly tuned... so going through pipeline slowly with debugger, to make sure everything does what I expect, and check for speed improvements

+Looking at the embeddings for word_senser, Ben is right that they do not necessarily work for WSD.
+They seem different, even for almost identical uses of the word, even in same sentence.
+It's curious that KMeans still can disambiguate them decently.